raquo/scalafmt-config/README.md

 ]
 ```

 The `include` directive does not allow URLs, so it will need to be a local file, or a symlink to a local file.
 For myself, I made a source downloader script configured via sbt.
-You can see it [Laminar](https://github.com/raquo/laminar) repo – see `project/SourceDownloader.scala` and its usage in `build.sbt`.
-Maybe I'll publish it as a library eventually, but it's nothing special.
+You can see it [Laminar](https://github.com/raquo/laminar) repo – see the usage of `SourceDownloader` in `build.sbt`.
+It's published as part of [buildkit](https://github.com/raquo/buildkit).

 ## Limitations and workarounds